MartinBernstorff/Memium/readme.md

 [github discussions]: https://github.com/MartinBernstorff/memium/discussions

 # Design decisions
-* Is there a need for "QAWithoutDoc"?
+* Is there a need for "QAFromDoc"?
 It is because the
   * Seems it's being used inside `DestinationPrompt`.
 But which parts of DestinationPrompt are being used?